Vegan File Okra Gumbo

 - 3 cups of wild rice blend cooked

 - Turn on the heat to medium-heat in a heavy bottom pot, add avocado oil, heat for 5 minutes, once hot, fry okra in batches, fry okra for 1-2 minutes.
-Place in a bowl lined with paper towels.
-Add onion, bell pepper and celery and cook for 6 minutes, stirring occasionally.
-Add okra and stir a few times.
+Drain okra in a bowl lined with paper towels.
+Add the onion, bell pepper and celery and cook for 6 minutes, stirring occasionally.
+Add the okra and stir a few times.

 - In a medium bowl add the creole seasoning, kosher salt, black pepper, cayenne, white pepper, garlic powder and onion powder, mix together.
 Season with vegetables with half the seasoning mix, stir vegetable mixture a few times.
 Add garlic, bay leaf and thyme sprigs, stir a few times.